adamantine-sim/adamantine/joss/paper.md

  only if Nproc is a multiple of N. This ensures that all the simulations are partitioned in the same way.

+ MPI support for mechanical and thermomechanical simulations are a subject of ongoing work.

 ## GPU support
-There is partial support for GPU through the use of the Kokkos library.
+`Adamantine` includes partial support for GPU-accelerated calculations through the use of the Kokkos library.
 Part of the thermal simulation can be performed on the GPU but the mechanical simulation is CPU only.
-Performing the entire computation on the GPU is part of our future plan.
+Performing the entire computation on the GPU is the subject of ongoing work.

 # Acknowledgments
 This manuscript has been authored by UT-Battelle, LLC, under contract